Anti-symplectic involution and Floer cohomology: Applications

+\begin{lem} Let $k_a$, $k_a'$ be the numbers defined above.
+Then $k_a + k'_a$ is either $2$ or $3$.
+Moreover, there exists exactly one irreducible component of Type I-1. \end{lem} \begin{proof} Consider the dual graph $T$ of the prestable curve $\Sigma_0$.
+Note that $T$ is a tree with 3 exterior edges with a finite number of interior vertices.
+Therefore it follows that there is a unique 3-valent vertex and all others are 2-valent.
+Since the number $k_a + k'_a$ is precisely the valence of the vertex associated to the component $\Sigma_a$, the first statement follows.
+Furthermore since the dichotomy of $k_a + k'_a$ being $3$ and $2$ corresponds to the component $\Sigma_a$ being of Type I-1 and of Type I-2 respectively, the second statement follows. \end{proof}

-Our next task is to describe the double of a bordered stable map of genus zero with three boundary marked points.
-We do so by describing the image of the boundary circles in the double.
-For this purpose we define the notion of admissible system of circles below.
+Our next task is to relate a bordered stable map to $(N \times N, \Delta_N)$ of genus zero with three boundary marked points to a stable map to $N$ of genus 0 with three marked points.
+For this purpose, we introduce the notion of stable maps of genus 0 with circle systems, see Definition \ref{StableMapsWithCircles}.

+Firstly, we fix a terminology ``circle'' on the Riemann sphere.
+We call a subset $C$ in $\C P^1$ a {\it circle}, if it is the image of $\R \cup \{ \infty \}$ by a projective linear transformation $\Phi$ as in complex analysis, i.e., $\Phi(\R \cup \{ \infty \}) =C$.
+From now on, we only consider $C$ with an orientation.
+The projective linear transformation $\Phi$ can be chosen so that the orientation coincides with the one as the boundary of the upper half space $\H$.